-UK's May says 120 failed fire tests in apartment blocks show wider issue
+UK's May says 120 failed fire tests in tower blocks show wider issue

-LONDON Britain's Prime Minister Theresa May said on Wednesday that 120 apartment blocks had failed fire tests in the wake of a blaze that killed 79 people at Grenfell Tower in London.
+LONDON (Reuters) - Cladding on 120 different tower blocks has failed fire tests in the wake of a blaze that killed 79 people in London, showing a widespread breach of British building regulations over previous decades, Prime Minister Theresa May said on Wednesday.

+At least 79 people died or are missing and presumed dead following the Grenfell Tower fire, which rapidly spread through the 24-storey block as families and children slept.
+Police have said that the death count could rise further.

+May said that the cladding - panels put up on the outside of buildings to improve their aesthetics and energy efficiency - was not compliant with regulations.
+The manufacturer has since halted sales of the panels.

 May said the test failures showed that there was a wider fire safety issue that was the result of failures over many decades.